Florence, Alabama: Antebellum Florence (1826–1860)

 The first river steamboat visited the town in 1821.
 Speculators and settlers, including General Andrew Jackson and President James Monroe, bought up plots of land as they were sold by the Cypress Land Co.
-Florence quickly became a commercial hub on the Tennessee River, but it did not reach the level its founders had hoped.
-Florence did grow quickly enough to be incorporated by the State Legislature in 1826.
+Florence quickly became an important commercial hub on the Tennessee River, but it did not reach the level its founders had hoped.
+However, Florence did grow quickly enough to be incorporated by the State Legislature in 1826.
+By 1831, the increased cotton cultivation in the area to the east of Florence necessitated the expansion and improvement of transport facilities in the area, including the digging of a canal around the Muscle Shoals.
+Congress appropriated land for that purpose and construction began in 1831, with the Muscle Shoals Canal opening in 1837, however, the locks could not support steamships and the state had difficulty maintaining the construction, so it was abandoned shortly thereafter.